osmanbeyoglulab/geneTFfilter/README.md

 ```
 Users can download "geneTFprior.csv" from "./data-raw" folder.
 We archived the process on how we generated this prior matrix in the "./code/genereate_geneTFprior.R".

-We also provide a function load_geneTF(filepath) for convinient loading of geneTF prior matrix
+We also provide a function load_geneTF(filepath) for conviniently loading of geneTF prior matrix

 usage example:
 ```sh